Biden: Al Qaeda leader Zawahiri killed in U.S. strike in Afghanistan | Politics

 "Zawahiri continued to pose an active threat to U.S. persons, interests and national security," the official said on a conference call.
 "His death deals a significant blow to al Qaeda and will degrade the group's ability to operate."
 There were rumors of Zawahiri's death several times in recent years, and he was long reported to have been in poor health.

 His death raises questions about whether Zawahiri received sanctuary from the Taliban following their takeover of Kabul in August 2021.
-The official said senior Taliban officials were aware of his presence in the city.
+The official said senior Taliban officials were aware of his presence in the city and said the United States expected the Taliban to abide by an agreement not to allow al Qaeda fighters to re-establish themselves in the country.
 The drone attack is the first known U.S. strike inside Afghanistan since U.S. troops and diplomats left the country in August 2021.
 The move may bolster the credibility of Washington's assurances that the United States can still address threats from Afghanistan without a military presence in the country.

 In a statement, Taliban spokesman Zabihullah Mujahid confirmed that a strike took place and strongly condemned it, calling it a violation of "international principles."
 Zawahiri succeeded bin Laden as al Qaeda leader after years as its main organizer and strategist, but his lack of charisma and competition from rival militants Islamic State hobbled his ability to inspire spectacular attacks on the West.